Skip to main content Skip to footer

 What are project milestones in project management?

 A milestone is a specific moment in a project that signals tangible progress toward completion.
-Unlike tasks, which require effort and have duration, milestones are zero-duration events representing major achievements, decision points, or the conclusion of critical phases.
-Think of them as anchor points in your schedule, they provide visibility into progress without getting lost in daily task details.
+Unlike tasks, which require effort and have a set duration, milestones are zero-duration events representing major achievements, decision points, or the conclusion of critical phases.

 The strategic value of milestones for business outcomes